 1/2 Teaspoon Salt

 Preheat your oven to 400 degrees.
 Wrap the beets up in aluminum foil so that they’re completely covered, and roast for about an hour, or until fork tender.
 Let cool before peeling.
 If they’re cooked properly, the skins should just rub right off with a bit of pressure.

 Meanwhile, heat the oil in a medium skillet over medium-low heat and add in the sliced onion.
 Cook gently, stirring frequently, for 30 – 40 minutes, until deeply caramelized and almost silky in texture.
 Add in the orange juice about halfway through, and reduce the heat if necessary to prevent burning.

-Roughly chop the cooked beets and place them in your food processor along with the caramelized onions.
+Roughly chop the cooked beets and place them in your food processor along with the orange zest and caramelized onions.
 Add in the maple syrup and salt.
 Lightly pulse all of the ingredients together until broken down and thoroughly combined but still quite chunky.

 Serve warm or chilled, as a dip or topping for crackers, a condiment on the dinner table, or as a spread with bread.